BeeGrinder/FantasyGrounds-SW5e/README.md

 Because the SW5e project is constantly adding/removing/changing the contents of their PDFs, I will be providing links to the version of the PDFs that match this FG ruleset.
 Due to the constantly changing nature of the SW5e PDFs, it is unlikely that any release here will 100% match what is on their website.
 It is __STRONGLY__ advised that your FG game use the provided matching copy of these documents.

 __Version 3.0__ is currently under construction/testing.
-Version 3.0 will bring this project up to date with the "current" version of SW5e.
+Version 3 will bring this project up to date with the "current" version of SW5e.
+If you are in the middle of a campaign, *__please do not use the version 3 module yet__*.
+It has not been tested extensively.

-The working "alpha" copy of the current work can be found in the *modules* and *extensions* directories of this project.
+The working "alpha" copy of the current work can be [found here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/releases/tag/v3.0.1).
 And below are links to the SW5e PDFs for this version.

 [SW5e PHB PDF for version 3.0](https://mega.nz/file/2IEH1awA#NvlThnx4ZwxsvWNkpcIxXLDn5WfCRVV3hPKKeSsbXaE)